nidovic/geo-currencies/flutter_geo_currencies/README.md

 ![stars](https://img.shields.io/github/stars/nidovic/geo-currencies)

 Flutter Package that provides methods for fetching currencies information.
+All information about conversion currency are updated once a day.

 ## Features
 * get currency data by coordinate: The library provides methods to get currency data of a given geographic coordinate.
 * format amount with currency: The library provides methods to easily format amount with currency symbol.
-* Address suggestions: The library provides methods to get address suggestions for a given address.
+* convert amount with currency: The library provides methods to easily convert amount the data source are fetched from [EXCHANGE RATE API DOCUMENTATION](https://www.exchangerate-api.com/docs/free).
 * Support for multiple languages: The methods accept an optional Locale parameter, which can be used to specify the language.
 The default language is English.

 ## Installation